4 Major Things To Do In Clemson - A Getaway Guide - Karta.com

 Relive History at Fort Hill and Hanover House

-For a glimpse into Clemson's past, head to the campus' southwest corner to explore Fort Hill, the former home of John C. Calhoun and later Thomas Green Clemson.
-This plantation house from the early 1800s now serves as a museum, with exhibits on the lives of its former residents as well as the role of slavery on the plantation.
-You can take a guided tour to hear more details.
-Next door is the Hanover House, a 1716 French Huguenot home transplanted from the South Carolina Lowcountry, showcasing 18th-century furnishings and architecture.
-Walk through the house to see artifacts from its varied ownership history.
+For a peep into Clemson's past, follow Fort Hill, the former home of Calhoun's nearby Thomas Green Clemson, and enter the finer-style cottage along the southwest corner of the campus.
+This plantation-house-turned-museum, which dates back to the early 1800s, now holds exhibitions both related to the lives of former residents and the role slavery played on the plantation.
+Guided tours will provide further insights.
+Next door lies Hanover House, a structure erected in 1716 by French Huguenots, relocated from the South Carolina Lowcountry, showcasing 18th-century furniture and architecture.
+Walk through the house to see artifacts from its long and varied ownership history.

 Fort Hill and Hanover House

-Clemson Tigers football is woven into the fabric of the town, and no place represents its intense school spirit quite like Howard's Rock.
-Located at the top of the iconic Hill just beyond the east endzone of Memorial Stadium, touching this iconic white flint rock has been a team tradition since 1966.
-Visit on a non-game day to avoid crowds and admire the sweeping view of the stadium below.
-Make sure to rub the rock for good luck!
+Clemson Tigers football is woven into the town's very fabric, and nowhere is its unbridled school spirit more represented than at Howard's Rock.
+Situated at the top of the iconic Hill just beyond the east end zone of Memorial Stadium, for the last 50-plus years, touching this famed white flint rock has been the tradition of the football team.
+Try to go on a non-game day, as Howard's Rock is quite busy before games, while the view of the stadium below is breathtaking.
+And don't forget to rub that rock for luck!

-On campus along Highway 93, the striking modern architecture of Lee Gallery hosts rotating exhibits of contemporary art, photography, ceramics, and more by students, faculty, and guest artists.
-Don't miss their annual showcase of MFA thesis projects each spring, displaying the culmination of graduate students' work.
-Check their event calendar for opening receptions and artist talks.
-With free admission, it's a great way to get a taste of Clemson's thriving arts scene.
+On the campus along Highway 93, Lee Gallery's strikingly modern architecture hosts rotating exhibits of contemporary art, photography, ceramics, and more, featuring work by students, faculty, and guest artists.
+Don't miss their annual spring showcase of MFA thesis projects, where you can see the capstone project of graduate student works.
+Check out the open reception and artist talks from their events calendar.
+Admission is free, so it's a great way to slip into Clemson's thriving arts scene.

 Lee Gallery